practical tips, supplies and ideas

-Having a bunch of hand towels/ paint cloths in your studio is very handy!
+Having a bunch of hand towels/ paint cloths with you at all times is very handy!

-The more organised your supplies are the less time it will take you to prepare for classes and clean up.
+The more organised your supplies are the less time it will take you to prepare for classes.

 Use lunchboxes for crayons - they stack well and are easy to hand out - 2 children can share one lunchbox of crayons.

-You need thick plastic covers to protect your tables.
+You need thick plastic covers to protect tables.

-Some stores such as Mambo’s Plastic Warehouse provide it on a roll, which allows you to cut the exact length you need.
+Some stores such as Mambo’s Plastic Warehouse provide it on a roll, which allows you to cut any length.

-These are also easy to pack up and use at events or birthday parties at other venues.
+These are also easy to pack up to use at schools, events or birthday parties at other venues.

 THE BEST CRAYONS IN THE WORLD

 If you live in South Africa and have a China mall around the corner look out for the ‘Oil Pastel - Fantastic Color’.